Ollarr/Rollr/README.md

-# dice_game
+# roller

-A new Flutter project.
+A simple dice game, built with flutter.

 ## Getting Started